 Technology guru's can catch this intriguing look into the Shogun 2 development cycle right here.
 If you're having any Shogun 2 technical problems yourself do not fear, but instead click here for the Total War Center Technical Help forum, and let the good times roll in!

 Under the patronage of the Legendary Urbanis Legio - Mr Necrobrit of the Great House of Wild Bill Kelso.
-Honoured to have sponsored these great warriors for Citizenship - Joffrey Baratheon, General Brittanicus, SonOfOdin, Hobbes., Lionheartx10, Mangerman, and Gen. Chris.
+Honoured to have sponsored these great warriors for Citizenship - Joffrey Baratheon, General Brittanicus, SonOfOdin, Hobbes., Lionheartx10, Mangerman, Gen. Chris and PikeStance.

 There are currently 1 users browsing this thread.
 (0 members and 1 guests)